John Silvanus Davis: Career as a printer

 Davis played a large role in the production of these religious texts.
-Nineteenth-century printers were also authors and editors and had considerable control over the quality of the content coming off the presses.
-A printer's apprentice was required "to be well versed in all the peculiarities of the English language."
-For Davis, this meant he was the silent editor and occasional author of Reverend Jones's work.
+Nineteenth-century printers were also authors and editors, and had considerable control over the quality of the content of their output.
+A printer's apprentice was required "to be well versed in all the peculiarities of the English language".
+Davis was the silent editor and occasional author of Reverend Jones's work.
 In 1848, Davis left John Jones's print shop and established his own in Merthyr Tydfil.
-As official printer for the Mormons, he eventually printed thousands of pages of religious material in both English and Welsh.
-When he emigrated to the Great Salt Lake Valley in 1854, he took his printing expertise with him and established presses, periodicals, and newspapers throughout the Western United States.
+As official printer for the Mormons, he printed thousands of pages of religious material in both English and Welsh.
+When he emigrated to the United States in 1854, he established presses, periodicals, and newspapers throughout the Western US.